KellerWheat/Calculatormon-CE/README.md

 The game needs about 125 kb of RAM to run, so make sure you archive as many other programs as possible

+The tools folder includes some python scripts I made to help generate game data (move list, maps, and pokemon stats)